kepawni/serge/README.md

 ## Quick start

-Run `vendor/bin/serge-codegen` and notice a default configuration popping into you working directory.
+Run `vendor/bin/serge-codegen` and notice a default configuration popping into your working directory.
 Change the settings and run the script again.
 This will give you a sample GraphQL schema to play with.
-Use it to define you model and from now on (with both files in place) calling `vendor/bin/serge-codegen` again will generate class files for you that make up your domain model.
+Use it to define your model and from now on (with both files in place) calling `vendor/bin/serge-codegen` again will generate class files for you that make up your domain model.

-**Important!** Use Git or another code versioning, because these classes will be overwritten everytime the code generator is called.
+**Important!** Use Git or another code versioning, because these classes will be overwritten every time the code generator is called.
 Alternatively you may change the target directory in the config file and carefully copy the classes into place on your own.